rjkviegas/ryans-receipts/README.md

 # Ryan's Receipts

-A receipt generating API hosted on AWS (EC2).
+A receipt generating API hosted on AWS.<br />
+Calculates line/tax/overall totals.
+Discounts can be applied for specific items and/or for the total amount.

 ## Receipt Endpoint